 What should I look for?

-- Look for anything that concerns you, such as signs of a severe allergic reaction, very high fever, or behavior changes.
+- Look for anything that concerns you, such as signs of a severe allergic reaction, very high fever, or unusual behavior.

-Signs of a severe allergic reaction can include hives, swelling of the face and throat, difficulty breathing, a fast heartbeat, dizziness, and weakness.
-These would start a few minutes to a few hours after the vaccination.
+- Signs of a severe allergic reaction can include hives, swelling of the face and throat, difficulty breathing, a fast heartbeat, dizziness, and weakness.
+These would usually start a few minutes to a few hours after the vaccination.

 What should I do?

-- If you think it is a severe allergic reaction or other emergency that can't wait, call 9-1-1 or get the person to the nearest hospital.
-Otherwise, call your doctor.
+- If you think it is a severe allergic reaction or other emergency that can't wait, call 911 or get to the nearest hospital.
+Otherwise, call your health care provider.

 - Afterward, the reaction should be reported to the Vaccine Adverse Event Reporting System (VAERS).
-Your doctor might file this report, or you can do it yourself through the VAERS website or by calling 1-800-822-7967.
+Your doctor should file this report, or you can do it yourself through the VAERS website, or by calling 1-800-822-7967.

-VAERS is only for reporting reactions.
-They do not give medical advice.
+VAERS does not give medical advice.